What is an Academic Success Center?

 - Individually (remote).
 Some colleges are now offering remote tutoring sessions for students who can’t make it to campus.
 You will likely need to create an appointment for these sessions as well.

 - Drop-in sessions.
 You do not need to sign up for drop-in tutoring sessions; they usually operate on a first-come, first-served basis.
-While you should expect for these sessions to be busy, during slow periods, tutors may be able to work with you one-on-one.
+While you should expect for these sessions to be busy, tutors may be able to work with you one-on-one during slow periods.

 Essay and writing help